Yash-Raj-srivastav/ansible-k8s-automation/README.md

 # ansible-k8s-automation
-## This repository is for running multiple deployments/jobs using a generic deployment template written in jinja2 and property files, Running a single playbbok command will take care of
+## This repository is for running multiple deployments/jobs using a generic deployment template written in jinja2 and using yaml property files, Running a single playbbok command will take care of
 - Checks if all the required tools are installed in your system, if not then fails the playbook
 - Checks if the cluster is already running, if not then create a kind cluster with 6 nodes(1 control plane, 5 worker nodes)
 - Apply appropriate labels on the nodes defined in node-properties.yaml file